Epistimio/orion/docs/src/install/gettingstarted.rst

 .. code-block:: console

-   $ orion hunt main.py --config config.yaml
+   $ orion hunt -n <experiment name> script.py --config config.yaml

 Make sure to visit :doc:`/user/searchspace` for an exhaustive list of priors and their parameters.